 Manan Ahmed, Associate Professor, is interested in the relationship between text, space and narrative.
 His areas of specialization include Muslim intellectual history in South and Southeast Asia; critical philosophy of history, early modern and modern South Asia.
 His first monograph, A Book of Conquest: The Chachnama and Muslim Origins in South Asia (Harvard University Press, 2016) is an intellectual history of a text— the early thirteenth century Persian history called Chachnama— and a place— the medieval city of Uch Sharif in southern Punjab, Pakistan.
 His current book project is a comparative, global project on philosophy of history stretching from the thirteenth through nineteenth century, focusing on Arabic, Persian and Urdu histories and their relationship to the emergence of “World History” (Weltgeschichte) in the nineteenth century.

-He is involved in Digital Humanities projects-- and is the co-founder of the Group for Experimental Methods in the Humanities at Columbia.
+He is the co-founder of the Group for Experimental Methods in the Humanities at Columbia.
 His work in Digital History focuses on spatial and textual understandings of medieval past— a recent collaborative project is "Delivering post by foot in medieval north India.”
 He is also guiding the “Manuscripts of the Muslim World” digitization project.
 A recent DH collaboration is focused on the southwest borderlands.

 Manan Ahmed teaches "History of South Asia I" — a survey from medieval to the early modern period — in the Fall semseter.
 His other regular courses are "Worlds of Mughal India," "Borderlands: Towards the Spatial History of Empire," "Walking & Colonialsm."
 He incorporates a Digital History Lab with most of his courses.
 The syllabi for the various courses are available here.